Is there really space in the UK to double tree cover? And where’s best to grow all those trees?

 * As explained above, this is based on assuming that 10% of Grade 1-3 land is converted to agroforestry, which typically has a third of the tree cover of woodland, so the effective woodland increase is about 3%.

 NB: To carry out some of the intersections, we had to "buffer" some of the layers, in order to overcome occasional glitches in the mapping data sets.
-This has had only single-digit impacts on the area figures.
+This has had only a tiny impact on the area figures.

 How we carried out the analysis